solemnwarning/ipxwrapper/readme.txt

 -- INTRODUCTION --

-IPXwrapper is a winsock wrapper which transparently tunnels IPX packets over IP using UDP port 54792.
-To use it, simply copy ipxwrapper.dll, wsock32.dll and mswsock.dll to the directory containing your legacy program.
+IPXwrapper is a winsock wrapper which transparently tunnels IPX packets over a chosen UDP port (54792 by default).
+To use it, simply copy the three included DLL files to the directory containing your legacy program.

 DO NOT REPLACE THE WINSOCK DLLS THAT ARE IN YOUR WINDOWS/SYSTEM32 DIRECTORY AS THIS WILL BREAK ALL NETWORKING SOFTWARE ON YOUR SYSTEM!

 Software using IPXWrapper can't communicate with software that is using the real IPX protocol and vice-versa.
+Software using IPXWrapper 0.1 may be communicated with by using 00:00:00:00 as the network number, however I recommend updating to a newer version instead.

 -- CONFIGURATION --